CodigoForte/BLExercise/README.md

 ### Database
 Because the short deadline and the nature of the prototype, first I tried to use a _SQL Server Database Project_ and publishing the Database as _LocalDB_, but I had multiple issues, eg: the .mdf should be accesible from the WebAPI project, so I tried to publish to the folder _app_data_ in the WebAPI project, but I had permissions and routing issues.

-Then, I tried to create directly the _LocalDB_ file in the WebAPI project, but the template for the item Service-based Database is not available for this type of projects.
+Then, I tried to create directly the _LocalDB_ file in the WebAPI project, but the template for the item _Service-based Database_ is not available for this type of project.

-Finally I decided to use a ASP.NET Core Web App project with logic that I already use for my different projects.
+Finally I decided to use a _ASP.NET Core Web App_ project with logic that I already use previously for my different projects.
 I created the schema of the database in SQL Server Management Studio, generated the sql scripts and use these scripts in the Setup Project that uses _SQL Server Express_.

 ### TDD
 I started with TDD for the business logic validations, without any issues.